EarthWars :: Climate monster droughts, floods, fires and heatwaves increase the chance of nuclear war, terrorism, civil wars and violence.

-+ Dedicate 140 minutes a day with an organization or project that helps cool the Earth.
++ Dedicate 19.4 hours a week with an organization or project that helps cool the Earth.
+[EarthTime]

 On a planet world increasingly feeling the effects of climate change, we must all look at the role climate plays in igniting and inflaming conflicts.
 [Hertsgaard]